mokaddem/rdb-to-redis-wrapper/README.md

 # rdb-to-redis-wrapper

-A TUI interface to easily inject keys from RDB file into a running Redis server.
+A TUI interface to easily inject keys from a RDB file into a running Redis server.

 ## Installation